 The Yanks wrapped up the sweep, the 25th World Championship, the title of Team of the Decade (it ain't about Division Titles, Braves fans), and the title, as NBC's Bob Costas said that next night, of "Most Successful Franchise of the Century."

 October 26, 2000: Game 5 of the World Series at Shea Stadium.
 Jeter and Bernie Williams homered off Al Leiter.
 Pettitte and Leiter gave it their all.
 The game was tied 2-2 in the top of the 9th.

 Two outs.
-Posada on second, Scott Brosius on first.
+Posada on 2nd, Scott Brosius on 1st.
 Not great speed on the basepaths.
-Luis Sojo, playing second base because Knoblauch’s fielding difficulties limited him to DH status, was coming up to bat.
+Luis Sojo, playing 2nd base because Knoblauch's fielding difficulties limited him to DH status, was coming up to bat.
 Leiter had thrown 141 pitches.
-A number that would not have caused Catfish Hunter and Tom Seaver to flinch, but by the standards of the 1990s and 2000s, a lot.
+A number that would not have caused Catfish Hunter and Tom Seaver to flinch, but, by the standards of the 1990s and 2000s, a lot.

 But Piazza had juuuust gotten under it.
 The ball had too much height and not enough distance.
 Bernie stood on the warning track, it was an easy catch, and it was over.

-For the first time, the Mets had the chance -- their first, their best, maybe their last -- to beat the Yankees in a Subway Series, and to irrevocably “take over New York.”
+For the 1st time, the Mets had the chance -- their 1st, their best, maybe their last -- to beat the Yankees in a Subway Series, and to irrevocably "take over New York."
 And while they had their chances and fought hard, in the end, the better team won.

 The Yankees have beaten the Mets in a World Series – the other way around has never happened.
 And it never will.
 Never, never, never.
 Or, in the words of Flushing's own Fran Drescher, "It begins with an N and ends with an A: Nev-a."
 As a Yankee Fan said then, "The Yankees have scoreboard over the Mets for all time."